alicolville/Weight-Tracker/readme.txt

 = 10.3.5 =

+* Improvement: Added two new columns, "gains" and "losses" to the shortcode [wt-group-view-as-table].
+Read more: https://docs.yeken.uk/shortcodes/wt-group-view-as-table.html
-* Improvment: Added the argument "hide-column-diff-from-prev" to the shortcode "wt-group-view-as-table".
+* Improvement: Added the argument "hide-column-diff-from-prev", "hide-column-gains", "hide-column-losses" to the shortcode [wt-group-view-as-table].
 Read more: https://docs.yeken.uk/shortcodes/wt-group-view-as-table.html

 = 10.3.4 =